-Jehad Abusalim is currently a PhD student in the History and Hebrew and Judaic Studies joint program at New York University.
-His main area of research is Palestinian and Arab perceptions of the Zionist project and the Jewish question before 1948.
-He also studies the political and social history of the Gaza Strip and the impacts of the Palestinian Nakba, and how it radically impacted the political, social, demographic, and economic realities of Gaza.
+Jehad Abusalim is Executive Director of the Institute for Palestine Studies-USA in Washington, DC, and a PhD candidate in the Hebrew and Judaic Studies and History joint program at New York University.
+His research focuses on Palestinian and Arab writings and perceptions of the Zionist project before 1948, as well as the political and social history of the Gaza Strip and the impacts of the Nakba.
+He co-edited the anthology Light in Gaza: Writings Born of Fire (Haymarket Books, 2022).

 From this author